 Acrylic prints feature the artwork (print) encapsulated between acrylic glass and a DiBond substrate

-The very best acrylic print specialist (print masters) use photo papers including the likes of FujiFlex, LexJet Metallic-Pearl, and Lumachrome.
-These papers were specially developed for acrylic glass face-mounting, which further enhance the qualities of this unmatched print media.
-In all fairness, this presentation, or "print media style" are definitely not exclusive to any artists.
+I've heard it said many times over about the acrylic print media style attributing to Peter Lik.
+The facts are that's just not true.
+I should mention all fairness, this presentation, or "print media style" are definitely not exclusive to any artists.
 What may be more accurate is saying the general public has been exposed to the acrylic prints by way of his high profile art galleries.
-That I learned directly from the master printers I use for my acrylic pieces.
+I learned that fact directly from the master printers I use for my acrylic pieces.
 Acrylic glass face-mounted prints have been around a while, and have only improved upon their legendary status as the pinnacle of fine art print media.
-There's many photographic artists you can procure artworks from without the gallery markup that specialize in high-end large-format acrylic prints, great value, and provide jaw-dropping nature scenes.
+Many photographic artists allow you to procure artworks directly, without the gallery markup that specialize in high-end large-format acrylic prints, great value, and provide jaw-dropping nature scenes.

 In closing, I feel the most important decision anyone can make if you're investing in gorgeous fine art nature photography prints is to procure the artworks you love and connect with the most.
 Don't get hung up with collectability, or the scarcity of some 1970's 1 of 9 print!
 If its something you WANT to view every day, you'll be so much happier for it.
 As a benefit you'll also enjoy all the reactions from friends and family.
 When you're ready to view some stunning fine art imagery - competitively priced - and backed by a quality guarantee, I invite you to check out my Galleries.